How Buyers Can Get the Best Deal on a Home in a Seller’s Market

 Another suggestion is to explain how you plan to be an asset to the community.
 Being active in PTA and local groups for neighborhood betterment can help you get a literal foot in the door when it comes to comparing your offer to other bids.

-Buying in a seller’s market is not easy, but the tips in this article will increase the likelihood that you will get in the home of your dreams, no matter what the financial climate is like.
+Buying in a seller’s market is not easy, but the tips in this article will increase the likelihood that you will get into the home of your dreams, no matter what the financial climate is like.
 What steps do you recommend buyers take when they’re shopping around?